Underwater photography: Underwater housings

 There are optical problems with using cameras inside a watertight housing.
 Because of refraction, the image coming through the glass port will be distorted, especially with wide-angle lenses.
 A dome-shaped or fish-eye port corrects this distortion.
 Most manufacturers make these dome ports for their housings, often designing them to be used with specific lenses to maximize their effectiveness.

 The Nikonos series allowed the use of water-contact optics—lenses designed to be used submerged, without the ability to focus correctly when used in air.
 There is also a problem with some digital cameras, which do not have sufficiently wide lenses built in; to solve this, there are housings made with supplementary optics in addition to the dome port, making the apparent angle of view wider.
 Some housings work with wet-coupled lenses, which are screwed on to the outside of the lens port and increase the field of view; these lenses may be added or removed under water, allowing both macro and wide-angle photography on the same dive.

 With macro lenses, the distortion caused by refraction is not a problem, so normally a simple flat glass port is used.
 Refraction through a flat port increases the magnification of a macro lens; this is considered a benefit to photographers who are trying to capture very small subjects.
-Digital cameras may have several user selectable or programmable modes, which may include modes specifically for underwater use.
+Digital cameras may have several user selectable or programmable modes, which may include modes specifically for underwater use.Buoyancy of the housing may have to be adjusted by adding ballast or buoyancy chambers.
+Ideally these should be incompressible at working depth range so the buoyancy remains constant throughout the dive, and can be set with considerable precision.
+Most divers can manage a small divergence from neutral buoyancy, but a large divergence can make it difficult to hold the camera in place with one hand, which can often be useful, particularly with point and shoot cameras.
+When photographing on breath-hold, it is convenient if the camera will float back to the surface if dropped.
+On scuba it may be more convenient if it does not float away.

+Smartphone housings

+Underwater housings for smartphones are available with a variety of depth ratings and features.
+These can be less expensive than dedicated underwater photography cameras.
+The simplest form is a waterproof pouch, best used for shallow-water photography.

+Some smartphone housings are limited by operating system.
+Others are compatible with almost any phone that will physically fit into the housing, but require Bluetooth and an app enabling the phone to communicate with the housing.
+Wireless communication allows the housing to be made with only one opening hull penetration and no moving parts penetrating the camera compartment.
+Some housings are pumped down to a near vacuum after sealing, which secures the cover and allows the seal to be tested before entering the water.
+Some (like the Diveroid Universal Lite) use physical capacitive buttons that interact with the touch screen.